 From what i have seen in my own experience a project usually goes off course when a client, usually a non-technical person (or the guy paying the bills) decides he knows better than the architect – so that he can take a short cut.

 In a perfect world a development team will take the architecture artifacts given to them by the architect and go off and develop the system as designed but It is usually at this point that business (the client or product owner) decides against the recommendation of the architect based on time or cost constraints and this is where things usually go wrong.

-Technology suggestions from an architect can even include the suggestion to use a 3rd party application / component instead of developing something inhouse.
-Often companies are so blinded by wanting to develop specific functionality for their application that they lose respect for how complex or specialised that functionality that they need actually is – and then they discover it later and it becomes a maintenance problem.
+Technology suggestions from an architect can even include the suggestion to use a 3rd party application / component instead of developing something in house.
+Often companies are so blinded by wanting to develop specific functionality for their application that they lose respect for how complex or specialized that functionality that they need actually is – and then they discover it later and it becomes a maintenance problem.